 This is a False Dilemma.
 “Either the parts are good or the customer is a jerk”.
 The parts over the last three years may have been only marginally acceptable and have deteriorated to the level of unacceptability, conditions may have changed and previously acceptable minor issues may not be acceptable today.

-If you’re interested in learning more about critical thinking we highly recommend the books below.
+If you’re interested in learning more about critical thinking we highly recommend the books below that are available on Amazon.